AI Resources

 - Defining acceptable tools: Outline which AI tools, if any, students may use freely and which they may not.

 - Transparency requirements: Ask students to disclose when and how they use AI, if allowed.
+You can model this for students by being transparent about how you will and won't use AI for instruction.

 - Ethical considerations: Emphasize the importance of academic integrity and critical engagement with AI tools.